-During 2023, overall credit quality declined slightly.
-The financial position of most agricultural producers strengthened during the past decade, and most of our borrowers have maintained generally strong financial positions.
+During 2024, overall credit quality improved.
+Loans classified as Acceptable and OAEM were 100.0% at December 31, 2024, 99.4% at December 31, 2023, and 99.5% at December 31, 2022.
+We had no loans classified as Doubtful or Loss for any of the three years presented.
+The financial position of most agricultural producers has strengthened during the past decade, and most of our borrowers have maintained generally strong financial positions.
 As such, our credit quality is anticipated to remain sound in the near term.
 However, agriculture remains a cyclical business that is heavily influenced by production, operating costs, and commodity prices.
 Each of these can be significantly impacted by uncontrollable events.
 If less favorable economic conditions continue, it will likely lead to weakening in the loan portfolio.